bharathproject3-max/BharathM_5851_Major-Project/README.md

 ## 📌 Project Overview
 This project is an industry-grade IoT ecosystem designed to simulate the architectural principles of modern residential automation.
 It integrates autonomous environmental sensing, edge-based decision-making, and real-time actuation to create a responsive "Living Space."

 The core engineering achievement of this project is the **Asynchronous, Non-Blocking Logic Engine**.
-By completely abandoning traditional `delay()` functions and utilizing a `millis()`-based Finite State Machine (FSM), the central microcontroller achieves true parallel processing—monitoring climate, illumination, and security interrupts simultaneously without any system latency.
+By completely abandoning traditional `delay()` functions and utilizing a `millis()`-based Finite State Machine (FSM), the central microcontroller achieves true parallel processing—monitoring climate, illumination, and security interrupts simultaneously without any system latency

 ## ✨ Core Features & Modules
 1. **Adaptive Climate Control (HVAC):** Autonomous thermal management utilizing a DHT22 sensor.
 Triggers a localized cooling response (LED/Fan) when ambient temperature exceeds **30.0°C**, featuring a hysteresis shutdown loop.